Confidence as Forecast: A Decision-Theoretic Interpretation of Confidence Intervals: 1 Introduction

 Two other critical facts are, of course, also true.
 First, confidence procedures (CPs) can be constructed from data that carry no information at all about \(\theta\), and ex ante coverage probability can appear to change substantially ex post after an interval has been constructed \cite{dasgupta2010ancillary, welch1939confidence}, leading to the standard argument that the only way to think about CIs coherently is in terms of their long-run coverage properties.
 Second, and perhaps more importantly, for any given interval \(I\), its coverage probability is degenerate in \(\{0,1\}\), conditioned on the realized values of its endpoints, as Neyman's point above makes clear.
 This is the line we most often hear about how to interpret a given CI ex post (after construction)--that the interval either does or does not cover the parameter, and that we can make no probabilistic statement about its coverage because of it.

-The "it either covers, or it doesn't" statement has been the source of confusion, consternation, and frustration for beginning statistics students for a long time, likely since it was first made, and has led to a number of not-quite-satisfying claims about how to interpret CIs in the applied literature.
-Introductory papers and applied practitioners occasionally claim that constructed intervals retain their nominal coverage probability \cite{masson2003using, hoekstra2014robust}, critiques in response claim that they retain none \cite{morey2016fallacy, greenland2016statistical, hawkins2021use, sedgwick2014understanding}, and still others seem so befuddled by it all that they suggest what intervals are trying to estimate are the interval endpoints themselves (rather than $\theta$) \cite{naimi2020can}.
-More often than not, the ensuing debates--which can be rather spirited \cite{morey2016continued, seidenfeld1981after, mayo1981defense}--end with trenches being drawn along philosophical lines, with frequentists defending claims that are sometimes, on their face, rather awkward (e.g., retreating to a von Mises-style infinite hypothetical frequentism without acknowledging that his program, taken seriously, undermines the foundational pillars of Kolmogorov-style mathematical statistics \cite{hajek2002interpretations}), and Bayesians wondering why the frequentists will not just switch to Bayesianism, put priors over \(\theta\), and construct credible intervals instead.
+The "it either covers, or it doesn't" statement has been the source of confusion, consternation, and frustration for beginning statistics students for a long time, perhaps since it was first made, and has led to a number of not-quite-satisfying claims about how to interpret CIs in the applied literature.
+Introductory papers and applied practitioners occasionally claim that constructed intervals retain their nominal coverage probability \cite{masson2003using, hoekstra2014robust}, critiques in response claim that they retain none \cite{morey2016fallacy, greenland2016statistical, hawkins2021use, sedgwick2014understanding}, and still others suggest what intervals are trying to estimate are the interval endpoints themselves, rather than $\theta$ \cite{naimi2020can}.
+More often than not, the ensuing debates--which can be rather spirited \cite{morey2016continued, seidenfeld1981after, mayo1981defense}--end at philosophical impasses, with frequentists and Bayesians each appealing to foundational commitments that the other side does not share. .